cloudflare/cloudflare-docs/content/cloudflare-one/_partials/ssh/_usernames.md

 By default, SSH servers authenticate the Unix username against the principals listed in the user's certificate.
 You can configure your SSH server to accept principals that do not match the Unix username.

 {{<Aside type="note">}}
-If you would like to use short-lived certificates with the browser-based terminal, the Unix username needs to matches the email address prefix.
+If you would like to use short-lived certificates with the browser-based terminal, the user's email address prefix needs to matches their Unix username.
 {{</Aside>}}

 **Username matches a different email**